codingUnited/.github/profile/README.md

 ## 📚 Learing Resources
 * 💻 Start your coding journey - All links are to oreilly courses free if you create an account with SNHU.

-  *  Python - The easiest language to start with.
+  *  [Python](https://learning.oreilly.com/course/python-fundamentals-with/9780135917411/) - The easiest language to start with.
 This is your intro to programming at SNHU.
 If you’ve never written code before, start here.

-[LINK](https://learning.oreilly.com/course/python-fundamentals-with/9780135917411/)
-  *  Java - Big companies use this every day.
+  *  [Java](https://learning.oreilly.com/course/learn-java-from/9781838556976/) - Big companies use this every day.
 It runs a lot of the internet and Android apps.
 You’ll take this as your second programming class at SNHU.

-[LINK](https://learning.oreilly.com/course/learn-java-from/9781838556976/)
-  *  C++ - Used for building things like robots, fast programs, and even video games with high-end graphics.
+  *  [C++](https://learning.oreilly.com/course/programming-c/9781926873411/) - Used for building things like robots, fast programs, and even video games with high-end graphics.
 Your third language class at SNHU.

-[LINK](https://learning.oreilly.com/course/programming-c/9781926873411/)
-  *  HTML/CSS - This is how websites are made.
+  *  [HTML/CSS](https://learning.oreilly.com/videos/-/9781835082447/) - This is how websites are made.
 HTML builds the page, CSS makes it look good.
 If you’ve ever visited a website (you have), it was made with these.

-[LINK](https://learning.oreilly.com/videos/-/9781835082447/)
-  *  Javascript - This makes websites do stuff.
+  *  [Javascript](https://learning.oreilly.com/videos/-/9781788838139/) - This makes websites do stuff.
 Buttons, animations, forms, games—if it moves or reacts, this is the magic behind it.

-[LINK](https://learning.oreilly.com/videos/-/9781788838139/)
-  *  C# - A lot like Java, but used mostly in video games made with Unity.
+  *  [C#](https://learning.oreilly.com/course/learning-path-c/9780134667591/) - A lot like Java, but used mostly in video games made with Unity.
 If you’re into game development, this is your jam.

-[LINK](https://learning.oreilly.com/course/learning-path-c/9780134667591/)
-  *  Scratch - Drag-and-drop coding made for beginners.
+  *  [Scratch](https://scratch.mit.edu/projects/1191075909/editor) - Drag-and-drop coding made for beginners.
 No typing, just learning how code thinks.
 Even top schools like Harvard and MIT use it to teach.

-[LINK](https://scratch.mit.edu/projects/1191075909/editor)
-  *  SQL -  Every app or website needs to store stuff—users, scores, posts, whatever.
+  *  [SQL](https://learning.oreilly.com/course/mysql-5/9781926873961/) -  Every app or website needs to store stuff—users, scores, posts, whatever.
 SQL is the language that talks to the database.

-[LINK](https://learning.oreilly.com/course/mysql-5/9781926873961/)
-  *  Git/GitHub - This is how coders save their work and share it with others.
+  *  [Git/GitHub](https://learning.oreilly.com/course/complete-git-guide/9781800209855/) - This is how coders save their work and share it with others.
 Like Google Docs, but for code—with a time machine.
-[LINK](https://learning.oreilly.com/course/complete-git-guide/9781800209855/)

 ## 🌱 Want to Contribute or Get Involved?